5 Reasons You’ll Love a Low Profile Engagement Ring

 Want a ring that’s so low maintenance you’ll forget it’s on?
 Us too.
 Here’s why we can’t get enough of this practical, modern approach to the traditional engagement ring.

 If you live in outer space or you hate sweaters, a tall engagement ring might be the perfect style for you.
 For everyone else, a low-profile engagement ring is at least worth considering.
-Life is different these days, and low-profile engagement rings have been gaining in popularity for the past several years.
+Low-profile engagement rings have been gaining in popularity for the past several years.
 Here’s five reasons you might want one!

-Do you love sweaters?
-We do too.
+Love sweaters?
+Us too.
 We love cotton, merino, those $99 cashmere sweaters Nadaam makes.
 There’s nothing better than pulling on a sweater and cozying up with your partner in front of a crackling fire.
 But, when that sweater starts coming off, the pointy prongs of a taller setting are likely to snag.
 Prepare to spend the next few moments untangling your sweater rather than doing, ahem, other things.
 For that reason, it’s best to use protection — meet the bezel.

-While any type of engagement ring setting can be low profile, bezel settings are the lowest maintenance of the bunch.
+While any type of engagement ring setting can be low profile, low profile bezel set engagement rings are the lowest maintenance of the bunch.
 With a thin, streamlined frame of metal holding your diamond firmly in place, you can worry less about what to wear, and more about what’s for lunch.

 Do you plan to continually take your engagement ring on and off multiple times a day during those early toddler years?
 We didn’t think so.
 In fact, when recently surveyed, 63% of you said you planned to wear your ring every day.
 A towering setting can be a nuisance.
 Especially when it comes to changing diapers, picking up toys, or chasing after a rogue toddler.
 Alternatively, a low-profile engagement ring like a three-stone setting or bezel setting is less likely to get in life’s way.
 You’re a parent; you have so many things to think about, why not select an engagement ring that you don’t have to?